SIU-Robotics/moondawg-ino/README.md

 ##### MoonDawgArduino.ino

 This is the code that is directly uploaded to the Arduino via the Arduino IDE.

-## MoonDawgArduino

-This is the the code that will be run on the robot.
-Make sure to follow the README in the "Libraries" folder to properly run and compile the file in the Arduino IDE
+This has all of the function calls, the serial communication logic, and initialization of the classes.

+#### PinDefinitions.h

+This is where we use `constexpr uint8_t` instead of `#define` to set what the pins will be.
+I found on a forum [here](https://stackoverflow.com/questions/42388077/when-should-i-prefer-constexpr-variables-over-macros/42388687#42388687).

+#### Movement.h/Movement.cpp

+These hold all of the classes and functions that allows the bot to move and function.
+We've found that you must have a default (or empty) constructor when making classes for an Arduino, after which you must have a function to "setup" the classes pin usages for it's functions.

+#### Camera.h/Camera.cpp

+These hold all of the classes and functions to be able to move the camera arm.
+We've found that you must have a default (or empty) constructor when making classes for an Arduino, after which you must have a function to "setup" the classes pin usages for it's functions.
+As well 360&deg; servos can create a lot of noise (or some other black magic) that causes other nearby servos to become uncontrollable (have seizures).
+We fixed this by replacing the servo with a 180&deg; servo.
+In the future can look into stepper motors or something more reliable and easier to control.

+### Adding Custom Libraries to Arduino IDE

+To be able to use the libraries we make, you must import them into the IDE this is mandatory to ensure that the main file will correctly work.
+To do so follow these steps:

+Download Library -> Zip the folder -> Open Arduino IDE -> Sketch -> Include Library -> Add .zip Libary -> Choose the .zip